AngryBytes/cache/README.md

 ### Result checking

-There is a special return type `Abc\Cache\ResultNotFound` that signifies the result can not be retrieved:
+There is a special return type `AngryBytes\Cache\ResultNotFound` that signifies the result can not be retrieved:

 ```php